SAMFlow: Eliminating Any Fragmentation in Optical Flow with Segment Anything Model: Proposed Method

 \subsection{Overview}

-As shown in Figure \ref{fig:method}, we redesign the context feature extraction process of the backbone model FlowFormer by utilizing the image encoder of Segment Anything Model (SAM), which has powerful object perception to solve the fragmentation of optical flow estimation.
+As shown in Figure \ref{fig:method}, we redesign the context feature extraction process of the backbone model FlowFormer by utilizing the image encoder of SAM, which has powerful object perception to solve the fragmentation of optical flow estimation.
 We call the proposed new model as SAMFlow.
-As SAM is trained for segmentation and does not contain the task-specific knowledge of optical flow, we design an Optical Flow Task-Specific Adaption scheme to compensate for it, including a Context Fusion Module and a Context Adaption Module.
-In the following two subsections, we first introduce some minor modifications to unlock the resolution requirement of the SAM encoder; then, we introduce the Context Fusion Module and Context Adaption Module in detail.
+Moreover, as SAM does not acquire task-specific prior knowledge related to optical flow, we design an Optical Flow Task-Specific Adaption scheme, which includes a Context Fusion Module and a Context Adaption Module.
+In the following two subsections, we first introduce some minor modifications to unlock the resolution requirement of the SAM encoder; then, we introduce the CFM and CAM in detail.